revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 <details><summary>Show Answer</summary>

-<b>Ans:</b> If a class extends multiple classes the object of the class inherits all the fields of all the inherited classes, and inherited classes might have the same fileds which are instatiated by differnt methods or constructors, its not possible to set the precedene for all the methods and constructors, so the intantiation of the field is ambigious.A class extend a single class, to avoid Multiple inheritane of state.
+<b>Ans:</b> If a class extends multiple classes the object of the class inherits all the fields of all the inherited classes, and inherited classes might have the same fields which are instantiated by different methods or constructors, it's not possible to set the precedence for all the methods and constructors, so the instantiation of the field is ambiguous.
+A class extend a single class, to avoid Multiple inheritances of state.

 </details>